ConsenSys/goquorum-crypto-secp256k1/README.md

 # GoQuorum Crypto Secp256k1

-This repository contains the modifications done by the [GoQuorum](https://github.com/ConsenSys/quorum) on the `secp256k1` library of [go-ethereum](https://github.com/ethereum/go-ethereum).
+This repository contains the modifications done by [GoQuorum](https://github.com/ConsenSys/quorum) on the `secp256k1` library of [go-ethereum](https://github.com/ethereum/go-ethereum).

 It is licensed under the 3-Clause BSD.